eccentricdevotion/TARDIS/sonic-blaster.md

 tachyon_use:
   # maximum charge the blaster can hold
   max: 1000
-  # amoutn the blaster recharges when close to a TARDIS recharger
+  # amount the blaster recharges when close to a TARDIS recharger
   recharge: 25
   # the time in ticks between adding recharge amount - 1200 = 60 seconds
   recharge_interval: 1200